 We feel very confident that we are providing world-class sarcoma care here.
 We also understand that there are many different ways to approach some sarcomas.
 Other institutions may have different preferences with regards to their approach.
 You should feel comfortable asking about a second opinion and understand that our goal is to get you the best care possible.

 A word of caution regarding second opinions: Patients often become frustrated at the amount of time it takes to obtain a second opinion.
 Most institutions and physicians require all of the lab and test results to be in their hands before they will even schedule an appointment.
 Many institutions require a coordinated visit with an interdisciplinary group of oncologists and surgeons, which may result in an appointment that is a number of weeks away.

-Please understand that it is very frustrating for your care providers at Froedtert & the Medical College when this happens, but that we have essentially no control over the way other institutions practice or take care of their patients.
+Please understand that it is very frustrating for our care providers when this happens, but that we have essentially no control over the way other institutions practice or take care of their patients.

 As a final note, please understand that we are able to provide you with state-of-the-art technologies to treat your sarcoma.
 If you encounter a sarcoma situation, whether it is a recurrence, metastases, or a relapse, and we feel you could benefit from some treatment at another institution, we will present that opportunity to you and encourage you to pursue that.

 Why are biopsies so important?

 Musculoskeletal oncologists often have a good idea what type of tumor they may be encountering on imaging scans alone, but, for a definitive diagnosis, a biopsy is almost always necessary.
 The location and type of biopsy performed is a very complex decision-making process for the physician and can have a tremendous impact on the overall treatment outcome for patients.